Jaxson Dart

 Jaxson Chase Dart (born May 13, 2003) is an American professional football quarterback for the New York Giants of the National Football League (NFL).
-He played college football for the USC Trojans and Ole Miss Rebels and was selected by the Giants in the first round of the 2025 NFL draft.
+Dart played college football for the USC Trojans and Ole Miss Rebels and was selected by the Giants in the first round of the 2025 NFL draft.

 Early life

-Dart was born in Kaysville, Utah, on May 13, 2003, to Brandon and Kara Dart.
-He has a brother, Diesel, and two sisters.
+Dart was born on May 13, 2003, in Kaysville, Utah, to Kara (née Campbell) and Brandon Dart.
+His maternal grandmother Patricia Lenore Campbell was the daughter of U.S. Secretary of the Treasury David M. Kennedy.
+Dart was raised in the Church of Jesus Christ of Latter Day Saints.
 He attended Roy High School for his first three years of high school before transferring to Corner Canyon High School in Draper, Utah.
 As a senior, Dart was the Gatorade Football Player of the Year after throwing for 4,691 yards with a state record 67 touchdowns and only four interceptions while also rushing for 1,195 yards and 12 touchdowns.
 He was also the MaxPreps National Player of the Year.
 Overall, Dart finished his high school career with 10,688 passing yards and 117 touchdowns.

-Dart was raised as a member of the Church of Jesus Christ of Latter-day Saints and chose to not go on a mission.